Satyashodhak Samaj: Criticism of the Samaj

-While the Samaj found great allies in low caste groups, Brahmans found Phule’s efforts to be sacrilegious and anti-nationalist.
-They fought back against the idea of brahmans as opportunistic invaders and greedy elites.
-One particular critic, Vishnushashtri Chiplunkar, argued that Brahmans had always respected lower-caste individuals.
-He claimed that Brahmans respected the great saints and holy men who were born into the lowest castes and elevated to positions of respect by merit.
-He argued that the Samaj was simply trying to expose Brahmans in an attempt to gain favor with the British colonial government and gain some small rights.
+While the Samaj found great allies in low caste groups, Brahmins and elite subcastes of Kshatriya, such as CKPs and Pathare Prabhu, found Phule’s efforts to be sacrilegious and anti-nationalist.
+They fought back against the idea of Brahmins and Prabhus as opportunistic invaders and greedy elites.
+One particular critic, Vishnushashtri Chiplunkar, argued that Brahmins had always respected lower-caste individuals.
+He claimed that Brahmins respected the great saints and holy men who were born into the lowest castes and elevated to positions of respect by merit.
+He argued that the Samaj was simply trying to expose Brahmins in an attempt to gain favor with the British colonial government and gain some small rights.
 To critics like Chiplunkar, the Samaj’s attempts to gain social and political rights for Shudras and women by lobbying the colonial government were seen as begging India’s oppressors to help them reject Hindu tradition.
-The upper-caste leaders of Maharashtra disliked the Samaj’s friendly relations with Christian missionaries and its appeals to the British Raj and so treated the organization with scorn.
+The upper-caste leaders of Maharashtra disliked the Samaj’s friendly relations with Christian missionaries and its appeals to the British Raj and so treated the organisation with scorn.

-Brahmans also questioned the religious framework of the Satyashodhak Samaj, noting the Christian ties inherent in the Satyashodhak belief that all beings were granted universal rights at birth by a generous and loving creator.
-Brahmans argued that Phule was attempting to make a new religion, and that it seemed to lack any ethical or theological purpose.
+Brahmins also questioned the religious framework of the Satyashodhak Samaj, noting the Christian ties inherent in the Satyashodhak belief that all beings were granted universal rights at birth by a generous and loving creator.
+Brahmins argued that Phule was attempting to make a new religion, and that it seemed to lack any ethical or theological purpose.
 They asserted that the claims that Phule made lacked consistency.
-In response to his argument that brahmans were Aryan invaders who established and enforced a religion and social system to benefit them and keep them in power, they argued that Phule did not have the authority to rewrite history.
+In response to his argument that Brahmins were Aryan invaders who established and enforced a religion and social system to benefit them and keep them in power, they argued that Phule did not have the authority to rewrite history.
 For how could he go against the writings of the Ramayana and Bhagavad Gita, and who was he to declare the truth of the alternate history he had created?
 Chiplunkar declared that Phule was luring his worshippers into what would ultimately be a fruitless search after truth.